reham-elsayed/lisan-i18n/README.md

 🎨 Features

 1. Font & Typography Choices

-useFontScaler Component:
+FontScaler Component:
-Sets the fonts size depending on language creates a css variable that can be used to dynamically scale font sizes for different languages example
+plug-and-play style injector for font scaling + line-height Sets the fonts size depending on language. pushes global CSS variables (--font-scale, --line-height) into :root. css variable can be used to dynamically scale font sizes for different languages example
 '''
 function main() {